Kong/docs.konghq.com/src/gateway/reference/performance-testing-framework.md

 *syntax: upstream_uri = perf.start_worker(nginx_conf_blob, port_count?)*

 Starts upstream (Nginx/OpenResty) with given `nginx_conf_blob`.
-Returns the upstream URI accessible from Kong's view.
-Throws error if any.
+Returns the upstream URI accessible from {{site.base_gateway}}'s view.
+Throws an error, if any.

-If `port_count` is set and larger than 1, the framework will start upstreams with multiple ports and return them in a table.
+If `port_count` is set and larger than one, the framework starts upstreams with multiple ports and returns them in a table.

 ### perf.start_kong

 *syntax: perf.start_kong(kong_configs?, driver_configs?)*

-Starts Kong with given configurations in `kong_configs` as a Lua table.
+Starts {{site.base_gateway}} with the configurations in `kong_configs` as a Lua table.
-Throws error if any.
+Throws an error, if any.

 `driver_configs` is a Lua table that may contain following keys:
-- `name`: a string to distinguish different Kong instances; not required if only one Kong instance is started.
-It can be used as DNS name to access one Kong instance from another.
+- `name`: A string that distinguishes different {{site.base_gateway}} instances.
+It's not required if only one {{site.base_gateway}} instance is started.
+It can be used as DNS name to access one {{site.base_gateway}} instance over another.
-- `ports`: a table to setup exposed port, only honored by `docker` driver.
+- `ports`: A table to setup exposed ports.
+This is only honored by the `docker` driver.
 ### perf.stop_kong

 *syntax: perf.stop_kong()*